 If you’re buying a new television, chances are you’ll be looking for a certain TV brand over the others.
 But which really is the best TV brand, and should be looking further afield?

 It’s easy to grow accustomed to the kind of TV you’ve used before, especially given the way that different makes vary in their smart TV platforms, format support, audio capability, and the underlying panel technology within the display.

-There are also large market forces determining which TV brands are available in your local retail stores, shown to you in online advertisements, or just sound vaguely familiar when you’re in the throes of Black Friday and Cyber Monday shopping.
+There are also large market forces determining which TV brands are available in your local retail stores, shown to you in online advertisements, or just sound vaguely familiar when you’re in the throes of the latest TV sales.

 But if you want to make sense of which TV brand is which, and the important differences between them, here’s our definitive list of the major players and their distinct offerings.